Polynomial-time algorithms for continuous metrics on atomic clouds of unordered points

-An algorithm for detecting an isometry $A\cong B$ will check if $\SM(A,B)=0$ for the metric $\SM$ defined via changes of signs.
+An algorithm for detecting a potential isometry $A\cong B$ will check if $\SM(A,B)=0$ for the metric $\SM$ defined via changes of signs.
 A change of signs in $n$ rows can be represented by a binary string $\si$ in the product group $\Z_2^n$, where $\Z_2=\{\pm 1\}$, 1 means no change, $-1$ means a change.
-For instance, the binary string $\si=(1,-1)\in\Z_2^2$ acts on the matrix $P=\PCM(\RC[l_1,l_2])$ from Example~\ref{exa:PCI} as follows: